Microchip-MPLAB-Harmony/quick_docs/source/basic/create_iar_or_keil_project_using_mcc/readme.md

 	<img src = "images/mcc_standalone.png" width="700" height="400" align="middle">

 ## Setting user preferences
-User preferences can be set by navigating to File -> Preferences.
+User preferences can be set by navigating to Tools -> Options.
 MCC allows user to configure two preferences

 * **Diff** - Allows user to configure a diff tool.
 This is an important configuration, and is explained further down in project generation section.
 We can configure any third party diff tool.
 To set diff tool,  navigate to its installation directory using the browse button and select the executable. {0} and {1} are place holders for the files that need to diffed during project file generation.
 In this example, we are using WinMerge as the diff tool.